Ater97/Virtual-Machine/VM/README.txt

 show again.
 In case you are done only click NO and the program will close.

+The .jar file is located in the dist folder.

 Have a nice day... :)